14 Kitchen Essentials You Need In Your Apartment

 5. Dinnerware Set (Plates, Bowls, Glasses, Mugs)

-Your mom’s china set is #goals, but it’s definitely not necessary when you’re looking at the basics.
+Your mom’s china set is #goals, but it’s definitely not necessary when you’re looking for basics.
 We suggest finding a dinnerware set that includes small and large plates, bowls and mugs all in one go instead of buying everything separately.
 This one covers full service for four people and clocks in at under $30.
 And while glasses can be a bit pricey, we found this set of four tall glasses for a great price.

 6. Cutting Board

 You’ll be doing some chopping if you plan to cook, so get a set of sturdy cutting boards for different purposes.
 Why the different purposes, you ask?
-Well, when you’re cooking chicken and vegetables and you cut your chicken on a cutting board, do you want to go through the trouble of cleaning it off before tackling the vegetables?
+When you’re cooking chicken and vegetables and you cut your chicken on a cutting board, do you want to go through the trouble of cleaning it off before tackling the vegetables?
 Nah.
 We found a three-piece silicone set that’s dishwasher safe, BPA-free and non-porous (so you won’t have any nasty germs lingering after you’re done cutting your food).

 Perfect for draining pasta, washing greens, draining canned foods and more, a colander can work wonders in the kitchen, so you definitely need one on hand.
 Bonus: It can do a bunch of other cool things, like prevent splatter when you’re frying something (you just invert it and place it on top of the pan) and keep produce fresh by storing it in the colander and putting it in the fridge.
 We say play it straight and find something close to this variety.